7 Essential Customer Retention Metrics for Business in 2023

 The Value of Customer Retention and Why It Matters to Business Performance

 There are many well-known adages on the effectiveness of customer retention.
 One is the Pareto Principle — the idea that 80% of sales could come from just 20% of your customers if your retention engine is strong enough.

 Another says that it costs five times less to convert an existing customer than it does to gain a new one.

 While the numbers are mostly estimates, recent research backs up the power of customer retention, specifically in SaaS.

 McKinsey conducted a study of 40 public B2B SaaS companies and found that those with a net retention rate of 120% or more had much higher growth rates than other companies.
 That’s why 120% NRR is an oft-cited industry benchmark for SaaS.

 Retention is a significant factor in a startup’s ability to quickly build revenue and drive profit.
-And a high level of retention has many important effects for a company.
+And a high level of retention offers many important effects to companies.